dangquyenbui-dotcom/downtime_tracker/README.md

 Of course.
-I have rewritten the `README.md` file to be more comprehensive and to reflect all the latest updates to the application, including the UI enhancements and the detailed file structure you requested.
+I have rewritten the `README.md` file to be more comprehensive and to reflect all the latest updates, including the switch to HTTPS for development.

-Here is the updated `README.md`:
+Here is the updated `README.md` file with the new instructions:

 # Downtime Tracker & Production Scheduler